rfmoz/tuptime/README.md

 	Downtime: 16 seconds
 	. . .

 Don't forget!
 For keep it updated, add it to the init system, to the cron service and use 'tuptime' user for execution.
-(Scripts/Units/Files provided inside this repo)
+(All scripts, units and related files are provided inside this repo)